zjspj/Yeast_genome_assembly_CS199/README_RENHAO.md

 ## 3. Polishing

 ***Note: In this section, the first PacBio raw data folder (0001) is used as an example on running the example code.
-All the codes need to run for all 11 PacBio raw data folders to get final results***
+All the codes need to run for all 11 PacBio raw data folders to get final results.
+Details on how we run the codes are in each scripts in this repository.***

+***You need to have your access to smrtanalysis v2.3.0p5 for this section, and ```module load smrtanalysis/2.3.0p5``` before you run***

 ### 3.1 Structural Polishing Using Long Reads